-Running time: 116 minutes.
+Running time: 109 minutes.

-Two and a half stars out of four.
+Three stars out of four.

 “Draft Day” reminded me a lot of “Moneyball,” understandably.
 Both are about the behind-the-scenes, stat-based wheeling and dealing that go on between big-league professional sports teams — number crunching rather than bone crunching.

 While the more serious-minded “Moneyball” focused on the true story of how sabermetrics changed the way baseball teams assess players, the fictional “Draft Day” ultimately is about the way in which character can prevail over combine figures during one of the biggest events on the National Football League’s calendar.
 Both films offer a glimpse inside the executive offices and a chance to eavesdrop on conversations between some of the most powerful figures in sports.
 Fans and non-fans alike will find themselves getting caught up in the tension.

 But “Draft Day” also reminded me of a totally different kind of movie: “The Devil Wears Prada.”
 If that juicy peek inside the fashion industry (with a withering supporting performance from Meryl Streep) was a chick flick guys could enjoy, “Draft Day” depicts a macho, muscular world in which women viewers can find themselves enthralled, as well.
 Of course I know a ton of passionate, knowledgeable female football fans, but “Draft Day” isn’t even really about football.
 It’s about coming into your own and finding clarity at a personal and professional crossroads.
 It’s about doing your job.
 It’s a day in the life.